This article was written by BuddyIns CEO Marc Glickman and first appeared in the Q1 2022 issue of Broker’s World.

 You Might Also Like

-June 2022 This update is intended for our community of LTC planning advocates and insurance practitioners to stay up-to-date on the latest legislative news that we are following at BuddyIns.
-This is not a comprehensive assessment, so please email us with any news from your neck of the woods.
-State Legislation Currently four states […]Read More >
+Updated November 21, 2022 This update is intended for our community of LTC planning advocates and insurance practitioners to stay up-to-date on the latest legislative news regarding any proposed long term care state payroll tax that we are following at BuddyIns.
+This is not a comprehensive assessment, so please email us with any news from […]Read More >

 This article was originally written by Marc Glickman, FSA, CLTC for Broker World magazine as part of the Ask the Actuary section Dear Actuary, What types of long-term care insurance products are you finding to be most popular amongst LTC specialist agents today? – Inquisitive in Iowa Dear Inquisitive, “Come with me and […]Read More >